SummaryRead the full fact sheet

 Hepatitis C may also be spread through:

-- and – with equipment that has not been properly cleaned, disinfected or sterilised such as ‘backyard tattoos'.
-Registered parlours with appropriate infection control procedures are not a risk
+- tattooing and body piercing – through using equipment that has not been properly cleaned, disinfected or sterilised such as ‘backyard tattoos'.
+Registered parlours with appropriate infection prevention and control procedures remove the risk of hepatitis transmission

-- receiving in Australia prior to 1990 – before hepatitis C virus testing of blood donations was introduced
+- receiving blood transfusions in Australia prior to 1990 – before hepatitis C virus testing of blood donations was introduced

 - medical procedures, blood transfusions or blood products and mass immunisation programs provided in a country other than Australia